AaronFriesen/coup-ai/README.md

 * % Probability that Player A has card C
 * Gamestate corresponding to current most likely state of all players
 * Most unknown card (card that this agent has the least knowledge about).
+* This will be implemented using the [jahmm](https://code.google.com/p/jahmm/ "Welcome to the") (pronounced jam) Java Hidden Markov Model library.

 The Action Chooser
 ------------------
 This is the module that, given a gamestate, tries to decide what course of action should be taken.
-Less of a clear idea of what should be done on this one.
-Maybe implement general strategies?

-I will work on drafting up Interfaces for these three to talk to each other.
-That way, we can work on them independently without messing with work that the other is doing.
+Implemented using a [Behavior Tree](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).
+I'd read the whole thing if you want to get a good idea how decision trees work.

+* Possible actions include bluffing, telling the truth, calling bluffs below a specific certainty threshold, and taking "safe" routes to victory.
+* This will be implemented using the [jbt](https://github.com/gaia-ucm/jbt) Java Behavior Tree library.